 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Let’s get real.
 At this point, we’ll try anything.
-We’ve been through more than two years of a pandemic, a full-on modern war, killer bees, and we’ve seen Travis Barker and Kourtney Kardashian’s tongues touching more than we should ever have to.
+We’ve been through three years of a pandemic, a full-on modern war, killer bees, and we’ve seen Travis Barker and Kourtney Kardashian’s tongues touching more than we should ever have to.
 In times like these, we humans should be charging our crystals before we charge our phones.

 “Anxiety, at its core, is a response to stressful stimuli, whether it be the departure/absence of the primary caregiver, loud noises or a general phobia of newly introduced situations or individuals,” says Dr. Lindsey Wendt, an integrative veterinarian, owner of Crystal Lotus Veterinary Care, The Wildest Collective member, and Merci Collective consultant.
 “Crystals create a vibrational healing that aids in the elimination of negative energies and establishes grounding that discourages inappropriately excessive stimulation from environmental triggers.”

 We caught up with Merci Collective’s founder, Chani Ronez, to chat about how she safely incorporates crystals into her pet products and the “specialization” of different stones.

 Your crystal-infused dog products are so popular.
 What inspired you to launch a collection for cats?